 The dosage is a list of directions for how to take the medication.
 It covers the appropriate dose, timing, and duration of administration.
 The ideal dosage yields the desired result with the fewest adverse effects.

-The US Food and Drug Administration (FDA) has not given any specific drugs approval to treat premature (early) ejaculation.
-However, a number of drugs have been utilized for this purpose safely and successfully.
+The US Food and Drug Administration (FDA) has not approved specific drugs to treat premature (early) ejaculation.
+However, several drugs have been utilized for this purpose safely and successfully.

 Paxil (paroxetine hydrochloride) is a selective serotonin reuptake inhibitor (SSRI).
 Some side effects are insignificant and of little concern, while others could be serious and necessitate medical treatment.